Bartozzz/bartozzz.github.io/content/blog/2019-04-19-lazy-loading-and-code-splitting-in-react-apps/index.md

 ## Solutions

-Concurrent React can partially render a tre without committing the result.
+Concurrent React can partially render a tree without committing the result.

 ### Code splitting